-Savannah State University is proud of its affiliation with the United States Military and has sent many of its sons and daughters to serve in our Armed Forces both at home and abroad, in peace and in time of war.
+Savannah State University is proud of its affiliation with the United States Military.
 We welcome those who have served and hope to make your transition into the academic environ and your career at SSU as seamless as possible.

 - Book Stipend